LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

-As you see we use `Redirect` instead of `Ok` to specify a `303 See Other` response type.
+As you can see, we use `Redirect` instead of `Ok` to specify a `303 See Other` HTTP response type.
 We also use the reverse router to get the URL needed to fetch the `tasks` actions.

 > **Note:** Read more about the [[Router and reverse router|ScalaRouting]].